AaronBratcher/AgileDB/README.md

 - returns: (Bool,Int) If the file was successfully created and the lastSequence that should be used in subsequent calls to this instance for the given targetDBInstanceKey.
 */
-public func createSyncFileAtURL(_ localURL: URL!, lastSequence: Int, targetDBInstanceKey: String) -> (Bool, Int)
+public func createSyncFileAtURL(_ localURL: URL!, lastSequence: Int, targetDBInstanceKey: String) async -> (Bool, Int)

 /**